JBZoo/CSV-Blueprint/README.md

       first_num_less: 8.0               # x <  8.0
       first_num_max: 9.0                # x <= 9.0
       first: Expected                   # First value in the column.
 Will be compared as strings.
-      first_not: 'Not Expected'         # Not allowed as the first value in the column.
+      first_not: Not expected           # Not allowed as the first value in the column.
 Will be compared as strings.

       # N-th value in the column.
       # The rule expects exactly two arguments: the first is the line number (without header), the second is the expected value.